kaavyalakshmanan/message-list/README.md

 # cpsc436-ass1
-CPSC 436 Assignment 1: A Golden Retriever wiki using HTML, CSS, and Vanilla JS.
+CPSC 436 Assignment 1: A dog wiki using HTML, CSS, and Vanilla JS.